Authentication with LDAP and Keystone

 juju config kubernetes-master enable-keystone-authorization=true

-When authorisation is enabled, the policy is defined in the configuration.
-A new policy can be applied by running:
+When authorisation is enabled, the default policy defined in the configuration will be used.
+Optionally, A custom policy can be applied by running:

 juju config kubernetes-master keystone-policy="$(cat policy.yaml)"